RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 Some of the early sections of this guide overlap considerably with other guides, because they contain important information that underpins the later sections.

-Part I of this guide outlines general principles, and Part II is about applying the princuiples in particular cases.
+Part I of this guide outlines general principles, and Part II is about applying the princuiples in some particular cases.

 The next section is a reminder about the purpose of 7 Cups.